 Most of the user interactions in a Chrome OS take place on the web - the Chrome browser.
 Because of this, an internet connection is generally needed.
 Although, there are offline-ready versions of apps from G-Suite (Gmail, Docs, Sheets, Slides, and Keep) that can be used when you’re not connected.
 You can also install Play Store apps locally that run offline.

-When the Chrome OS is combined with a Chrome Enterprise licence there are a myriad of additional features the operating system offers.
+When the Chrome OS is combined with a Chrome Enterprise licence there is a myriad of additional features the operating system offers.
 This table gives a break down of the features:

 As you can see in the table, Chrome Enterprise offers you lots of additional features on your Chromebooks that can benefit your business.

 A potential downside of the Chrome OS and Chromebooks is that you can’t install applications that were designed to be run locally.
 This is because unlike Windows or macOS, you can’t install third-party software.
 However, if your organisation has some locally installed apps, a technology partner will be able to help you integrate these apps to work in cloud infrastructure.

 The Chrome OS uses the Linux kernel.
 This means that each application and browser tab is sandboxed and therefore isolated from the Chromebook’s systems.
 If an end-user lands on a website with malware, it would be prevented from taking hold of the system.

 Another Chrome OS security feature is the verified boot check.
 Effectively, on loading up the device there’s a check that files haven’t been tampered with.
 If a discrepancy was found, the previous backup files will be used instead - stopping malware in its tracks.

 Be aware that the verified boot can only work if the user shuts down the device.
 Users in the habit of sleeping devices to avoid boot-up time may take some convincing of the super speed of Chromebooks loading up.